balatvm/redux-breakpoint/README.md

 ![Store State](https://raw.githubusercontent.com/bala94/bala94.github.io/master/store.png)

 ### Browser Support
-This library is supported in all the browser where redux is supported.
+This library is supported in all  browsers where redux is supported.
 No extra dependencies are added.